alishermutalov/insta_clone/README.md

 - `GET /post/comments/<uuid:pk>/likes/` - List all likes on a comment
 - `POST /post/comments/<uuid:pk>/likes/create/` - Like a comment
 - `DELETE /post/comments/<uuid:pk>/likes/delete/` - Remove like from a comment

+### Search
+- `GET /search/` - Search for posts or users by username, post's caption, or full name.
+Results are sorted by the highest match.

 ## API Documentation